Bursledon Brickworks Museum: The workers

 The men who worked in the brickworks mostly lived nearby.
-Most of them worked as labourers either digging the clay, making the bricks or tending the kiln.
+Most of them worked as labourers, either digging clay, making bricks, or tending the kiln.
 All of these jobs were physically demanding.
-They worked in gangs and were paid according to how many bricks they contributed towards each day.
+They worked in gangs and were paid according to the number of bricks they contributed each day.
 The pace they set was fast as they were keen to earn as much as possible.
 The pay was good in comparison with other labouring jobs in the area.
 There was competition from the local market gardens (growing the strawberries for London) and the various boatyards on the River Hamble.
-Neither of these paid as well as the Brickworks did - as long as you could keep up the pace.
+Neither of these paid as well as the Brickworks did, as long as you could keep up the pace.

 The clay gang dug the clay from the clay pits.
 This work was dependent on the weather.
-If it was too wet or dry they wouldn't be able to dig as much clay as usual.
+If it were wet or dry, they wouldn't be able to dig as much clay as usual.
 Their pay could vary from 10s to 30s a week.
-The clay was taken to the machine using narrow gauge railway wagons.
+The clay was taken to the machine using narrow-gauge railway wagons.
 These were hauled up an inclined plane to the top of the brick-making machine.

 The machine gang were responsible for getting the bricks from the machine and into the drying sheds.
 They used wooden barrows to do this, pushing 40 bricks at a time.
 They ran approximately 15 miles a day with their barrows up and down the long corridors that divided the drying sheds.
-It as hot work as the drying sheds operated at around 25*C.
+It was hot work as the drying sheds operated at around 25°C.

-When the bricks were dry the kiln gang took over and their job was to take the bricks on barrows (50 at a time now) down to the kiln and stack the kiln chambers.
+When the bricks were dry, the kiln gang took over, and their job was to take the bricks on barrows (50 at a time now) down to the kiln and stack the kiln chambers.
 This was the hardest job as the kiln chambers were still very hot and filled with the fumes from the coal burning.
-They earned more than anyone else on site but it was hard work.
+They earned more than anyone else on site, but it was hard work.